 When people look at their returns, one goal is to understand how well Betterment is managing their money.
 If you want to judge how well Betterment has built your portfolio, the time-weighted return (TWR) is a useful figure to use.

-When you log into your Betterment account from a web browser and go to the Performance section, select one of your investment accounts from the Filter, and once the page reloads, you’ll see your time-weighted return.
+When you log into your Betterment account from a web browser and go to the Performance section, select one of your investment accounts from the Filter, and once the page reloads, you’ll see your “Portfolio returns” section beneath the balance information.
 If you’re logged in on the mobile app, tap “See performance,” select one of your investment accounts, and then look for "Your portfolio's return".
-From there, you can compare your current portfolio to others to see how various portfolios are performing in the market.
+From there, you can compare your current, non-crypto portfolio performance in the market to other informational benchmarks.

 Remember that time is one of the most important factors when investing, especially over the long run.
 The time-weighted return measures how much the underlying asset mix in the portfolio is returning over a given timeframe.
-Itt demonstrates how well we’ve designed your portfolio.
-When comparing it to markets or others returns, ensure you’re doing it fairly by aligning risk levels, the timeframe you’re looking at, and whether or not you’ve made allocation changes along the way.
+When comparing it to markets or other fund benchmark returns, ensure you’re doing it fairly by aligning risk levels, the timeframe you’re looking at, and whether or not you’ve made allocation changes along the way.